All Episodes Plain Text

 Wow, John.

-Here's what I have to say to the last caller.
+Here's what I have to say.

-He's part of the problem.
+The last colour, he's part of the problem.

-I'm a blue dog.
+I'm a blue dog, a blue dog.

-I'm a Jimmy Carville, Democrat.
+I'm a Jimmy Carville Democrat.

 And our hope is with Fetterman, I believe.